 - Cost: $17.8HKD (Monday to Saturday) $24.7HKD (Sundays and Public Holidays)

-The hiking trail between Sok Kwu Wan and Yung Shue Wan is called the Lamma Island Family Trail.
-The hiking trail crosses the central park of Lamma Island where you can see the best views on both sides of the island and see many attractions and beaches along the way.
+The Lamma Island hike between Sok Kwu Wan and Yung Shue Wan is called the Lamma Island Family Trail.
+The hiking trail crosses the central park of Lamma Island, where you can see the best views on both sides of the island and see many attractions and beaches along the way.

 Here are more details about the Lamma Island Family Trail.